 According to the HHS/OIG website, exclusion lists exist to prevent individuals and vendors from participating in providing services to healthcare organizations (as an employee, provider, or vendor) billing Medicare or Medicaid for services provided for both mandatory and permissive reasons:

-The most common question we hear from clients is: "Is it sufficient to just check the state Medicaid exclusion list where my facility is located in addition to the OIG exclusion list?"
+The most common question we hear is: "Is checking my facilities' state Medicaid exclusion list and the OIG exclusion list enough?"

-The short answer is: No. You should check all the federal and state exclusion lists because the employee or provider may fail to disclose past address history.
-Our team has co-authored a White Paper on this subject containing what we believe to be best practices.
-The White Paper includes references to CMS guidelines: OIG Exclusion List Best Practices.
+The short answer is: No. You should check all federal and state exclusion lists because the employee or provider may fail to disclose past address history.

-In addition to the Federal exclusion lists, there are currently 27 states including the District of Columbia maintaining Medicaid exclusion lists.
+In addition to the federal exclusion lists, these are the avaiable states, including the District of Columbia, that maintain Medicaid exclusion lists.
 The following is a list of those states (highlight indicates linked exclusion list):

 With the services offered by ProviderTrust, all Medicare (federal) and Medicaid (state) exclusion lists are checked for each monitored employee, provider, and vendor automatically on a continuous basis.
 Let our team do the work for you!